9600dev/llmvm/README.md

 #### ```for list_item in llm_loop_bind(var2, "list of names"):  # Step 3: Loop over the list of names```

-llm_loop_bind(expression, instruction) takes an arbitrary expression, converts it to a string, then has an LLM translate that string into a Starlark list ["one", "two", "three", ...].
+[llm_loop_bind(expression, instruction) -> List](https://github.com/9600dev/llmvm/blob/f0caa7268822ec517af4a8b9c3afff6b086008e8/starlark_runtime.py#L444) takes an arbitrary expression, converts it to a string, then has an LLM translate that string into a Starlark list ["one", "two", "three", ...].

 In this particular case, ```var2``` has the following string, the response from GPT: